mmore500/evolvability-blog/post/introduction.md

 It is hypothesized that biological organisms exhibit adaptation to the evolutionary process itself, not just to their environment over the course of their lifespans.
 That is, biological organisms are thought to possess traits that facilitate successful evolutionary search.
 The term evolvability was coined to describe such traits.
-A general consensus exists in the literature that evolvability stems from traits that facilitate the generation of *novel* heritable phenotypic variation that is *viable*.[^1] Evolvability can be conceived of concretely by imagining a gallery of offspring as depicted in Figure `arabidopsis_mutants`.
+A general consensus exists in the literature that evolvability stems from traits that facilitate the generation of *novel* heritable phenotypic variation that is *viable*.[^1] Evolvability can be conceived of concretely by imagining a gallery of offspring as depicted in Figure `arabidopsis_mutants` [[Griffiths, 2015]](#Griffiths2015IntroductionAnalysis).
 Evolvability is determined by the composition of this gallery, the degree to which variation introduced by mutation is deleterious and the amount of phenotypic diversity observed among the offspring in the gallery.
 An organism among whose potential offspring exist a nontrivial number of individuals that have relatively fit phenotypic forms that exhibit significant structural diversity among themselves and in relation to their parent is highly evolvable.